corda/corda-docs-portal/content/en/docs/corda-os/4.7/tutorial-cordapp.md

 ### Launching the sample CorDapp

-Start the nodes by running the relevant command below from the root of the `cordapp-example` folder:

-To run the sample CorDapp, run the command that corresponds to your operating system:
+To start the nodes and the sample CorDapp, run the command that corresponds to your operating system:

 * Unix/Mac OSX: `./nodes/runnodes`
 * Windows: `.\build\nodes\runnodes.bat`

-Start a Spring Boot server for each node by opening a terminal/command prompt for each node and entering the following command, replacing X with A, B and C:
+Start a Spring Boot server for each node by opening a terminal/command prompt for each node and entering the following command, replacing `X` with `A` and `B`.

-* Unix/Mac OSX: `./gradlew runPartyXServer`
+* Unix/Mac OSX: `./build/nodes/runnodes`
-* Windows: `gradlew.bat runPartyXServer`
+* Windows: `.\build\nodes\runnodes.bat`

 Look for the `Started Server in X seconds` message &mdash; don’t rely on the % indicator.